 Slate tile is perhaps the most widely used form of stone in showers.
 If sealed properly and cleaned regularly, it's an all-around good performer in this application.
 Just make sure to use the right type of slate for showers; some types can flake and deteriorate over time.

 White marble is a popular choice for showers because of its light coloring; most people like light colors in bathrooms.
 Choose a high grade of white marble to ensure minimal veining and inclusions, which are vulnerable to damage in the shower environment.
 Lower grades of marble tend to have more veins and inclusions.
-Also, some marble has a relatively high iron content and can literally rust, discoloring the stone, if the stone is not properly sealed.
+Some marble has a relatively high iron content and can literally rust, discoloring the stone, if the stone is not properly sealed.

 Granite, particularly in lighter colors, also works well in showers.
 Many types of granite are not damaged by acid, ammonia, or alcohol, making them seem somewhat lower-risk or lower-maintenance than marble and some other natural stones, but this is a limited benefit since most people don't clean with alcohol or ammonia.
 As for acid, all stone should be cleaned with non-acidic or pH-neutral cleaners.